 => Click Here to See My Current Fav Products <=

 My path to an organic and natural lifestyle started when I was a young adult.
 I was around 19 or 20 years old when I started shopping at my local health food store.

-I remember reading an Alive Magazine there, and learning about the toxins in shampoo, I immediately stopped buying regular shampoos, the thought of putting toxic chemicals on my body freaked me right out.
+I remember reading an Alive Magazine there and learning about the toxins in shampoo, I immediately stopped buying regular shampoos; the thought of putting toxic chemicals on my body freaked me out.

 During my vegetarian phase, I started drinking soy milk (yuck), and I tried to stay away from dairy.
-I am glad this phase only lasted a couple years.
-I now know that soy milk is terrible for you and I will gladly support small dairy’s creating cheese and milk products.
+I am glad this phase only lasted a couple of years.
+I now know that soy milk is terrible for you and I will gladly support small dairy farmers that are creating cheese and milk products.